Delhi doctors’ strike: Hospital services could slow down as stir escalates after police crackdown

 The demonstrations were announced after the Delhi Police on Monday evening used force against doctors protesting the delay in counselling after the NEET exam.
 More than 2,500 resident doctors were reportedly detained at the Sarojini Nagar police station while they were heading towards Union Health Minister Mansukh Mandaviya’s home.
 Many of them were dragged and thrashed on the roads.

+“The doctors had assembled illegally, due to which they had to be detained,” police officer PS Yadav told NDTV.
+“They had blocked the main roads.
+Everyone was released later and no case against anyone was filed.”

-However, the protests continued on Tuesday morning.
+Meanwhile, the protests continued on Tuesday morning.

+Services at the Safdarjung Hospital’s outpatient department were briefly suspended, ANI reported.
+However, the doctors started attending to patients by afternoon.

+Doctors were also unavailable at GB Pant Hospital’s outpatient department till noon, according to the news agency.

 The protests started in November after the Supreme Court, on October 25, said that NEET counselling will not start till it examines the validity of the government’s decision to introduce reservations for the Other Backward Classes and the Economically Weaker Sections in the all-India quota for medical courses.